goodreasonai/abbey/README.md

 If you have any questions or suggestions, please open a GitHub issue!
 Otherwise, you may email us at `team@us.ai`.

 If Abbey is not by default configurable to your liking, and you're comfortable writing code, please consider opening a PR with your improvements!
 Adding new integrations and even full interfaces is straightforward; see more details in the "Contributing" section below.
+Lastly, Abbey provides simple configuration variables for things like its name, logo, and color scheme.
+See below how to switch them up.

 ## Screenshots